 I’m sure you’ve heard the news: kids are snacking now more than ever before.
-But did you know that snacks are the gifts that keep on giving?
+But what if snacks could be the gifts that keep on giving?

 The more kids snack, the more they weigh.
 And the more they weigh, the more likely they are to develop a slew of health problems down the road.
 According to research, obese kids are at greater risk for: